jischr/taraforboulder/content/en/endorsements/content/Quotes.md

 <br>

 Douglas Sparks
 > Tara is thoughtful and considered in her positions and is practical in examining issues while equally values driven.

 <br>

 Miriam Sproul
-> Tara works hard to understand City issues, and supports common-sense, attainable, non-partisan solutions.
+> Tara has a thorough grounding in Boulder's issues and should be retained on Council.
+She gives high priority to community safety, and listens well as she seeks practical solutions.

 <br>